MarioAngelov2/payment-system/readme.md

 # Payment Service

 ## 1. Introduction
 - Payment System software.
-It provides ability to create a user profile and authenticate it when log in.
-  Each authenticated user can add up to 5 credit cards.
-It includes deposit into user's account and also sending to another account funds
+It allows users to set up a profile and verify their identity during login.
+Each verified user can link up to 5 credit cards to their profile.
+The system facilitates depositing funds into a user's account and transferring funds to another account

 ## 2. System Overview
 - High-level description of the system architecture